 Above.
 Situs inversus.
 The right atrium is found on the fetal left side and the left atrium is on the fetal right side.
 This is a fetus with a large ventricular septal defect and other malformations.

 Above.
 Apical view.
-The 4-chamber view is obtained through a true transverse view of the fetal chest.
+The four chamber view is obtained through a true transverse view of the fetal chest.
 The right ventricle is closest to the anterior chest wall and the left atrium is closest to the fetal spine.
 The fetal cardiac apex points to the left chest (levocardia).
-In a line perpendicular from the midline the fetal cardiac axis is 45 degrees (± 16 degrees).
+In a line perpendicular from the mid-line, the fetal cardiac axis is 45 degrees (± 16 degrees).

 Above.
-4 chamber heart.
-With normal situs; use the left atrium’s relationship to the spine to determine sidedness of the cardiac chambers.
+Four chamber heart.
+With normal situs, use the left atrium’s relationship to the spine to determine sidedness of the cardiac chambers.
 The fetus is in supine position and the border of the right ventricle is under the sternum.

 Above.
-4 chamber normal fetal heart ultrasound.
-Again the left atrium is identified and the atrial-ventricular valves are defined.
+Four chamber normal fetal heart ultrasound.
+Again, the left atrium is identified and the atrial-ventricular valves are defined.